 Back then, the World Wide Web was very much smaller than it is now.
 Visitors flocked to BelfordWEB and raved about features like the clickable map of the village (left), which was cutting edge stuff at the time.
 The site began hosting the 1995 Belford Village Survey and a school in Belford, New Jersey used the site in its geography lessons.

 Back in 1997 running a website was expensive.
 For the first few years BelfordWEB didn't cover its basic costs, let alone any of the time spent on it.
 It has never been about making a lot of money.
 But at the very least it needed to cover running costs.

-After four years of struggling along (partly relying on the generosity of friends in the IT business) I decided to revamp the site to cover the whole region a bit more equally.
+After four years of struggling along (relying on the generosity of friends in the IT business in part) I decided to revamp the site to cover the whole region a bit more equally.
 It was renamed North Northumberland Online and the main colour scheme (which had been dark green) was changed.

 In the early days of the web, designers were advised to stick to a palette of just 216 "web-safe" colours, so coming up with something attractive for the revamped site was quite a challenge.
 But inspiration was drawn from the surroundings, with pages in terracotta, blue, sand and stone.

 Almost immediately this met with greater success and Google Adsense brought an extra source of income from a wider area.
 For many years the site continued to prioritise Belford, with unique coverage of events, photography, video and free DVDs and IT advice for local people.
 Just as in the 1980s I had given locals free A4-sized black and white prints of my photographs of the Carnival and made videos of village stage productions.